PI-Victor/PI-Victor.github.io/content/posts/rest-to-grpc.md

 ### Exploring gRPC APIs at runtime

 You can explore gRPC APIs at runtime by using [grpcurl](https://github.com/fullstorydev/grpcurl). grpcurl is not only able to behave like regular curl but it can also be used to explore your API, this can be achieved in two ways:

-* enable reflection in your go code
+* enable reflection in your code
 * passing the protoset source file as a parameter
 * passing the protoset compiled bin file